pandoc-jp/pandoc-doc-ja/users-guide.rst

       ...

 ``indent``
-   uses document class settings for indentation (the default LaTeX template otherwise removes indentation and adds space between paragraphs)
+   if true, pandoc will use document class settings for indentation (the default LaTeX template otherwise removes indentation and adds space between paragraphs)
 ``linestretch``
    adjusts line spacing using the ```setspace```_ package, e.g. ``1.25``, ``1.5``